Skills Based Compensation Operationalized

 Following IBM's move to tie pay to demonstrated skills amid AI adoption, understanding how to structure compensation around specific employee capabilities is crucial.
 This approach means structuring pay based on verified competencies rather than just job titles or traditional business results.

-New research indicates that offering broad salary ranges for job openings may deter female applicants, suggesting that adding contextual information during the hiring process could mitigate this effect.
+New research indicates that offering broad pay ranges in job postings might deter female applicants, suggesting that providing additional context could improve recruitment outcomes for this demographic.

 IBM is reportedly restructuring entry-level positions in response to a surge in artificial intelligence adoption, highlighting the immediate impacts of automation on the job market.